richardszalay/helix-publishing-pipeline/README.md

 The default behavior is to include all project items marked as `Content` (in their file properties).
 If your builds dynamically generate files, they can be included in the publish using standard WPP extensibility.

-To include additional content by glob, define `AdditionalFilesForPackagingFromHelixModules`:
+To include additional content under the project directory by glob, define `AdditionalFilesForPackagingFromHelixModules`:

 ```xml
 <!-- In ProjectName.wpp.targets or PublishProfile.wpp.targets -->